wfn Web Function First draft

 Retrieval

-• Invocation response.
-A Web Function Package MAY also be retrieved as the response from a Web Function Endpoint invocation.
-This allows for a dynamic and recursive discovery mechanism where endpoints themselves return packages as part of their operation.
-This method supports complex scenarios where packages are interdependent or where the structure of available APIs can change.
+• Invocation response (covered).
+A Web Function Package MAY be returned as the response body of a Web Function Endpoint invocation, that is, an HTTP POST as described in the endpoint specification.
+This is the only retrieval method defined by this specification.
+It enables a dynamic and recursive discovery mechanism where endpoints return packages as part of their operation, supporting complex scenarios where packages are interdependent or where the structure of available APIs can change.